telerik/reporting-docs/knowledge-base/object-reference-not-set-to-an-instance-of-an-object.md

     }
 }
 ```
-The **System.Diagnostics.Trace.WriteLine(error)** code line means that if you attach a trace listener as suggested in my previous reply the error message above will be present in the trace listener log.
+The **System.Diagnostics.Trace.WriteLine(error)** code line means that if a trace listener is attached, the error message above will be present in the trace listener log.

-The error message above might mean that either the file storage got corrupted, or you are using the service in a multiple-instance environment (web farm environment) and the default implementation of the REST service storage ([FileStorage](https://docs.telerik.com/reporting/t-telerik-reporting-cache-file-filestorage)) is not suitable for a multiple-instance environment.
+The error message above might mean that either the file storage got corrupted, or the service is in a multiple-instance environment (web farm environment) and the default implementation of the REST service storage ([FileStorage](https://docs.telerik.com/reporting/t-telerik-reporting-cache-file-filestorage)) is not suitable for a multiple-instance environment.
 Based on the observations up until now I can offer two approaches to resolve this:

 1. For *web farm environment scenario*, our recommendation is to change the storage to use a **MsSqlServerStorage** or **RedisStorage** implementation - For further reference, please check [IStorage implementation suitable for deploying in Web Farms](https://docs.telerik.com/reporting/telerik-reporting-rest-service-storage#istorage-implementation-suitable-for-deploying-in-web-farms) section of the help article.

 2. For *single-instance environment scenario*, our assumption is that the file storage became corrupted.
-You can try to reset only the report viewer storage data by going to the file storage location.
+Try resetting only the report viewer storage data by going to the file storage location.
 By default, the REST Service is using *the current user's temporary folder*.
-In case you are using Telerik Report Server - the default file storage is placed in product installation folder, i.e. *C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web\Data* (delete only the folder with the randomly generated name and leave the TRS folder which contains the Report Server data).
+In case of using Telerik Report Server - the default file storage is placed in product installation folder, i.e. *C:\Program Files (x86)\Progress\Telerik Report Server\Telerik.ReportServer.Web\Data* (delete only the folder with the randomly generated name and leave the TRS folder which contains the Report Server data).
 Before deleting anything, we recommend creating a back up just in case if valuable production data is already stored.